HandsOnDataViz/book/docs/HandsOnDataViz.md

 [Chapter 13: Leaflet Map Templates](leaflet.html), and discover more advanced spatial tools in [Chapter 14: Transform Your Map Data](transform.html).
 At the end of the book we include an [Appendix:
-How to Fix Common Problems](fix.html) to consult when you accidentally break your code, which is also a great way to learn how it works.
+Fix Common Problems](fix.html) to consult when you accidentally break your code, which is also a great way to learn how it works.

 In part four, we’ll wrap up all of the visualization skills you’ve developed by returning to the central theme of this introduction: